balderdashy/sails-docs/config.log.md

 Once you restart the server, Sails will log messages to both the console and to the file.
 In the example `sails.log.info('Sails ist wunderbar')` the string `Sails ist wunderbar` would be logged to the console and to the file `application.log`.

 **Note**: Take note of the different log levels and how they are working together.
 In `config/log.js` we set our `level` to `info`.
-Meaning logs level `info` or below, will bel logged to the file and to the console.
+Meaning logs level `info` or below, will be logged to the console and to the file `application.log`.
 The only method above level `info`, is `verbose`.
-So in this example `sails.log.verbose('...')` would not log to the console or file, because its log level is above the `level` we set in `config/log.js`.
+So in this example, log method `sails.log.verbose('...')` would not log to the console or file, because its log level is higher than the `level` we set in `config/log.js`.